Saint-Gaudens double eagle: End of the series; the 1933 double eagle

 By the early 1940s, between eight and ten specimens were known; two of them were sold by Texas dealer B. Max Mehl.
 In 1944, a journalist enquired of the Mint regarding the 1933 double eagles.
 Mint officials could find no record of any issuance of the coins, and decided those in private hands must have been obtained illegally.
 Over the next few years, the Secret Service seized a number of specimens, which were subsequently melted.
 One piece, however, wound up in the hands of King Farouk of Egypt, who even obtained a U.S. export license for the coin.
-What became of the Farouk specimen after his death is unclear, but the coin resurfaced in the late 1990s.
+What became of the Farouk specimen after his death is unclear, but what is considered by historians to be his coin resurfaced in the late 1990s.
 When brought to New York for sale to a prospective buyer, it was seized by U.S. authorities.
 After litigation, a compromise was reached to allow the coin to be auctioned, with the proceeds to be divided equally between the government and the private owners.
 In 2002 this coin sold at auction by Sotheby's for $7,590,020.
 The purchase price included $20 paid to the federal government to monetize a coin it contended had never been officially released.
 It sold again in 2021 for $18.9 million.

 In 2004, 10 specimens of the 1933 double eagle were submitted to the Mint for authentication by the heirs of a Philadelphia jeweler who may have been involved in obtaining them from the Mint in 1933.
 The Mint authenticated them, and refused to give them back.
 The heirs brought suit against the government in 2006, and a federal judge ordered the government to file a forfeiture action regarding the coins.
 The government brought such a suit in 2009; it was tried in the United States District Court for the Eastern District of Pennsylvania beginning on July 7, 2011.
 On July 21, 2011, a jury decided that the coins had been properly seized by the Federal government.
 Judge Legrome D. Davis confirmed that jury verdict on August 29, 2012.
 On April 17, 2015, a panel of the United States Court of Appeals for the Third Circuit ruled that the government had failed to file its forfeiture action in a timely manner, and that the heirs were entitled to the coins.
 That ruling was vacated by the full court on July 28, 2015, and the case set for further argument.
 On August 1, 2016, the full Third Circuit ruled in favor of the government, upholding the jury verdict.
 The heirs, on November 4 of that year, asked the Supreme Court to review the case, which refused to hear it on April 21, 2017, ending the case.